Sierra Burgess Is a Loser: Plot

-Sierra approaches Veronica, upset after being dumped by her college boyfriend, Spence, because he considers her dumb.
-She offers to tutor Veronica, in exchange for help in continuing to talk to Jamey.
-Veronica agrees, and they begin tutoring.
-As they continue helping each other, Sierra learns more about Veronica's frustrating family life, and Veronica develops appreciation for Sierra.
+Veronica's college boyfriend Spence breaks up with her because he considers her unintelligent.
+Sierra approaches Veronica and offers to tutor her in exchange for help in continuing to talk to Jamey.
+Veronica agrees, and as they continue helping each other, they both learn more about and begin to appreciate one another.
+Veronica reveals that her father left her mother for a 22-year-old, and that her overbearing mother pushes her towards cheerleading and popularity.

-Veronica reveals how her father abandoned her mother for a 22-year-old and how it has affected them.
-Her overbearing mother pushes her into cheerleading and popularity.
-One night, Jamey video calls Veronica, who appears on the camera screen while Sierra talks behind it.
-The video call soon ends when Jamey tells her there is lag, and as soon as they hang up, the girls gleefully laugh together as it worked.
-Although initially cold to each other, Veronica and Sierra end up becoming friends.

-When Jamey asks Sierra (who he thinks is Veronica) out on a date, Veronica goes with him as a favor to Sierra.
-However, when he tries to kiss her, she tells him to close his eyes and Sierra kisses him instead.
+Jamey eventually asks Sierra out on a date; Veronica goes with him as a favor to Sierra.
+When he tries to kiss her, she tells him to close his eyes, and Sierra kisses him instead.

-Before a football game, Jamey kisses Veronica.
-She gets angry at him for it, because she feels like she is betraying Sierra.
-Jamey does not understand why she is angry, Sierra witnesses the kiss and gets upset.
-As revenge, she broadcasts to everyone that Veronica was dumped by her ex-boyfriend.
-During the football game, Veronica angrily tells Jamey the truth, and when a panicked Sierra attempts to defend herself and explain, he recognizes her voice.
-Shocked, he tells both Sierra and Veronica to stay away from him and he leaves.
+Jamey later kisses Veronica before a football game; she becomes distraught as she feels she is betraying Sierra, much to Jamey's confusion.
+Sierra witnesses the kiss; in retaliation, she broadcasts to everyone that Veronica was dumped by Spence.
+During the game, Veronica tells Jamey the truth.
+When a panicked Sierra attempts to defend herself and explain, he recognizes her voice.
+Shocked, he tells both Sierra and Veronica to stay away from him and leaves.

 Sierra writes a song called "Sunflower" and sends it to Veronica as an apology.
-Veronica confronts her mother, telling her she needs to be her own person.
-Then she shows up at Jamey's to make him listen to the song and tell him that Sierra is a great girl.
+Veronica finally confronts her mother, telling her she needs to be her own person.
+She then goes to Jamey's house to play him the song and convince him to give Sierra a chance.
 He decides to forgive Sierra and take her to homecoming, bringing her a sunflower.
-Expressing his feelings, he says she is exactly his type.
-They kiss again and go to homecoming together.
-At the dance when Veronica and Sierra see each other, without a word, they reconcile by sharing a hug, joined by Dan.
+They share a kiss and attend homecoming together.
+When Veronica and Sierra see each other at the dance, they wordlessly reconcile by sharing a hug, joined by Dan.